 The previous question shall not be put unless demanded by three Senators, and it shall be in this form: "Shall the main question be put?"
-When sustained by a majority of Senators present it shall put an end to all debate and bring the Senate to a vote on the question or questions before it, and all incidental questions arising after the motion was made shall be decided without debate.
-A person who is speaking on a question shall not while he or she has the floor move to put that question.
+When sustained by a majority of Senators present it shall put an end to all debate and bring the Senate to a vote on the proposal or proposals before it, and all incidental proposals arising after the motion was made shall be decided without debate.
+A person who is speaking on a proposal shall not while he or she has the floor move to put that question.

-CONDUCT OF BUSINESS VIII.
+CONDUCT OF BUSINESS

-$\boldsymbol{A}$ .
-GENERALLY
+GENERALLY \boldsymbol{A} .